OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

     // Returns the set of meters ids associated with the group_id used
     // by the OED software and in the database for the group. function Set metersInGroup(integer group_id) {
-      // This function needs a database connection conn either passed or gotten here. meters = Group.getDeepMetersByGroupID(group_id, conn)
+      // OED will be modified so the deep meters are returned when OED loads in the client-side so it is always available if the group is known. meters = get the deep meters for this group from Redux state (equivalent to Group.getDeepMetersByGroupID(group_id, conn))
       // Make the ids into a set.
 Not needed if already a set.
       Set metersSet = meters as a set return metersSet
     }

-One reason this is made into a function even though there is an easy way to get the needed ids is that this will take a modest amount of time for each group and it will take more if there are lots of included groups, recursively.
-If it is too slow then OED can either precalculate the meters of the group (maybe even storing in DB and loaded when OED starts) or use dynamic programming to only calculate the first time and then store the result.
-If stored in DB then need to update appropriately.
-That would make this an O(1) operation excluding the initial calculation.
-This would also allow OED to easily display all the meters associated with a group as requested in [issue #591](https://github.com/OpenEnergyDashboard/OED/issues/591).
-The first shot should just do the function as is to see it works properly and then the OED team can discuss the optimization.

 The compatible units of a group is then unitsCompatibleWithMeters(metersInGroup(group_id)).

 The function unitsCompatibleWithUnit takes O(# units) and unitsCompatibleWithMeters takes O(# meters in Set meters x # units).
 Since the set of meters passed to unitsCompatibleWithMeters changes with user selection, it cannot easily be precalculated.
-If the overall process takes too long, OED can optimize as proposed above for metersInGroup.
-However, the outer function will still get the same result and may dominate the overall time.
-The first shot implementation will not do this.
+If the overall process takes too long, OED can optimize but initial implementation indicates it will be fast enough.

 The functions in this section will be used below when changes to the graphics, meter and group pages are described.